-All undergarments, and in most cases, any articles of clothing except for hats, scarves, or gloves are not good gifts to give co-workers or your boss.
+All undergarments, and in most cases, any articles of clothing except for hats, scarves, or gloves are inappropriate gifts to give co-workers or your boss.
 A corporate T-shirt is acceptable but may seem a bit on the “cheap” side.

 If you give jewelry, stick to small, casual items and give them only to members of the same sex unless the gift is being given by a group.

 The key to remember when giving jewelry is that some items may be interpreted as a romantic gesture, especially if the jewelry is expensive.
 The best jewelry items to give are inexpensive or moderately priced watches, including pocket watches, or simple, trendy bracelets or pins.
 Pearls, diamonds, and gemstones are generally not a good idea if the gift is intended as a casual gesture.

 Do not give roses.
 It is better to give poinsettias, “lucky” bamboo, or other plants instead of flowers.
 They last longer and cannot be interpreted as a romantic gesture.
 Casual flowers such as daisies, wildflowers, or bulbs that turn into blooms are also fine.